- Beginner ESL Hour

 May 3, 10, 17, 24, 31

 June 7, 14, 21, 28

 "Participating in the English Reading Hour and in the English Conversation Hour at the Milwaukee Public Library from the Dominican Republic has been a great thing for me.
 It helped me finish my English program successfully and I had a lot of fun in every meeting.
 Take advantage of this great opportunity!" - Nelida

 "I love to join Milwaukee Public Library's English Conversation Hour.
-Librarians are super enthusiastic and super cheerful.
-They teach us a lot of vocabulary and answer a lot of questions.
+Librarians are super enthusiastic and cheerful.
+They teach us a lot of vocabulary and answer questions.
 I feel more confident when talking to other people.
 It helped me a lot.
 I am able to speak better, understand better and I can share my stories with everyone.
-The program is also very relaxed and fun with our self-designed stories and quizzes.
+The program is also very relaxed and fun.
 Thank you very much!" - Van Trang

 "Attending English Conversation Hour makes me happy.
 I learn new words and improve my pronunciation.
-The guys that teach us are very friendly and patient!
+The librarians that teach us are very friendly and patient!
 We meet people from all over the world!" - Polina

-"One of the good things from the terrible 2020 was the time I spent practicing the English language with some other English Language Learners.
+"One of the good things from 2020 was the time I spent practicing the English language with some other English Language Learners.
 The virtual meeting was like a refuge for me.
 In this class I practice my English and I have been noticing improvements in my knowledge of the language.
-We talk about our weekend recaps, food, festivities, the famous passive voice, and then have open discussion which opens up more learning.
+We talk about our weekend recaps, food, festivities, the passive voice, and then have open discussion which opens up more learning.
 The classes are all very nice.
 There is no way to forget the English expressions and phrasal verbs presented to us in the English Conversation Hour.
 I feel really thankful because of the job the librarians have done for us." - Lidia